-k.
-Dissertation Colloquium
+I. Dissertation Colloquium

 After conducting substantial research, but before much of the dissertation is written, the candidate presents the dissertation project at a Dissertation Colloquium.
+Normally this is in the fifth year.
 The Colloquium is attended by members of the faculty and invited specialists, and it is open to graduate students in the Graduate Group.
 It should be held within eighteen months of the Candidacy Examination at a time when the Dissertation Committee members may all attend.
 Colloquium participants assist the Ph.D.
 Candidate in defining the major issues of the dissertation topic and in planning solutions to its problems.
 To proceed with the dissertation project, the Ph.D.
-Candidate's Dissertation Colloquium presentation must demonstrate satisfactory progress to the faculty of the Graduate Group; if not, the candidate may request a second opportunity to present a Dissertation Colloquium as a later date.
+Candidate's Dissertation Colloquium must demonstrate satisfactory progress to the faculty of the Graduate Group; if not, the candidate may request a second opportunity to present a Dissertation Colloquium as a later date.

-I. Dissertation Timing and Progress Reports
+m.
+Dissertation Timing and Progress Reports

 The dissertation should be completed within three to four years following the Ph.D.
 Candidacy Examination, depending largely on the type of research that the topic entails.
-During this time, candidates must make regular reports to their supervisors and file an "Annual Progress Report on Dissertation" with the Associate Dean for Graduate Studies; failure to do so can lead to severance from the program.
+During this time, candidates must make regular reports to their supervisors, meet annually with the committee, and file an "Annual Progress Report on Dissertation" with the Associate Dean for Graduate Studies; failure to do so can lead to severance from the program.
 The University imposes a time limit of TEN CONSECUTIVE YEARS on the completion of all doctoral degree requirements.

-m.
+n.
 Dissertation Presentation and Defense